 This short text has been on our minds, and we have a feeling we’re not alone.
 During our conversations, we found that it’s possible to rethink contemporary aspects of the informe—related to technology, gender, disease, and race—in a Bataillean key.

 Enter volume 1.
 For our first thematic outing, we turned to several art historical texts including a roundtable published in the winter 1994 volume of the journal October (“The Politics of the Signifier II: A Conversation on the Informe and the Abject”) and the related exhibition and accompanying catalogue “L’informe: mode d’emploi” (The Formless: Instructions for Use), which was curated by Yve-Alain Bois and Rosalind Krauss and held at the Centre Georges Pompidou in Paris in summer 1996, twenty-five years ago.
 The show was billed as a “radical” game-changer, as heralding the next major art historical movement, and as a violent reaction to modernism writ large.
 Was it?

 In our roundtable, we query that nearly forgotten history.
 We wanted to hear from writer Bruce Hainley, one of our favorite practitioners of form’s undoing, and we wanted to continue Dawn Chan’s conversation with curator Ruba Katrib (in the spirit of seeing our interviews as unfolding conversations).

-In addition, volume 1 includes three interviews that revolve around the informe—with artist Matthew Barney, curator Carolyn Christov-Bakargiev, and anthropologist Michael Taussig—and two essays, Aria Dean on Black Bataille and Lauren O’Neill-Butler on the long shadow of catharsis.
+In addition, volume 1 includes three interviews that revolve around the informe—with artist Matthew Barney, curator Carolyn Christov-Bakargiev, and anthropologist Michael Taussig—and two essays, Aria Dean on Black Bataille and yours truly on the long shadow of catharsis.

 Next from this Volume